 2. Place the new cut clone immediately in a cup of pH balanced water

-Special shout out to Matt Carroll Imagery for shooting this month’s class video (and making us that cool intro)
+Special shout out to Matt Carroll Imagery for shooting this month's class (and making us that cool new intro)

-With the remaining foliage left on the clone, cut the tips off. this will stop the clone from growing the foliage and focus on growing roots instead.
+The remaining foliage cut the tips off, this will also stop the clone from growing the foliage and focus on roots.

 4. Swirl the clone in the cup before you remove it from the water